umgbhalla/starred/README.md

 ## Others

+- [replicate/setup-cog](https://github.com/replicate/setup-cog) - A GitHub Action for installing and using Cog so you can run, test, and push machine learning models
+- [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.
 - [AlaaSaadAbdo/Rommana](https://github.com/AlaaSaadAbdo/Rommana) - A 30 key well powered by Xiao BLE
 - [swyxio/ai-notes](https://github.com/swyxio/ai-notes) - notes for software engineers getting up to speed on new AI developments.
 Serves as datastore for https://latent.space writing, and product brainstorming, but has cleaned up canonical references under
 - [foureight84/sofle-keyboard-pimoroni](https://github.com/foureight84/sofle-keyboard-pimoroni) - Pimoroni Trackball integration with Sofle Keyboard